 Let's take a look at the differences between cloth and disposable diapers in terms of cost, convenience, environmental impact and risks of diaper rash.

-Disposable diapers have a layered construction.
+Disposable diapers, such as those made by Pampers and Huggies, have a layered construction.
 They lock wetness in an absorbent core structure similar to a paper towel.
 The inner absorbent layer is made of a mixture of air-laid paper and superabsorbent polymers for wetness, and a nonwoven layer nearest the skin to transfer the wetness to the absorbent layer.
 The outer shell is made of breathable polyethylene film or a nonwoven and film composite which prevents leakage.
 Some diapers also include wetness indicators, in which the fabric of the diaper changes color if wet.

 Cloth diapers are reusable and usually made from natural fibers or man-made cloth, including wool, bamboo, unbleached hemp, and microfiber towel.
 Modern cloth diapers have a waterproof outer layer.